 - 8. The GMC is the senior representative committee of the Bar Council and, as such, has no powers or responsibilities in respect of the Bar Standards Board.
 The Terms of Reference of the Committee are: - a.
 To formulate proposals for the Bar Council's strategy and priorities and to keep these under review; - b.
-To keep under review all matters of policy affecting the Bar with a view to submitting proposals to the Bar Council in relation to major issues and making representations to the BSB where the matter is regulatory in nature; - c.
-To advise the Finance Committee on budgetary requirements, and determine budgetary priorities within the parameters laid down in the Bar Council Finance Manual; - d.
+To keep under review all matters of policy affecting the Bar with a view to submitting proposals to the Bar Council in relation to major issues, ensuring that relevant consultations are responded to, and making representations to the BSB where the matter is regulatory in nature; - c.
+To be kept informed of and review budgetary requirements, budgetary priorities and financial performance; - d.
 To hold the Executive to account for (i) the delivery of the Bar Council's strategy and priorities and (ii) effective overall management of the Bar Council's affairs; - e.
-To give direction to the representative committees and their executives on activities in fulfilment of Bar Council objectives and priorities, and hold them to account for effective and efficient delivery of business plans; - f.
+To give direction to the representative committees and their executives on activities in fulfilment of Bar Council objectives and priorities, in order to inform business plans, and to hold the Chief Executive and Chair of the Bar to account for the effective and efficient delivery of these plans; - f.
 To keep under review and, where necessary, formulate proposals for the amendment of Standing Orders and the Bar Council's constitutional arrangements and all procedural matters affecting the Bar Council's business.
 In matters affecting the BSB, the GMC will consult the BSB before submitting proposals to the Council for approval. - g.
 To review and advise on the organisational risk register. - 9.
 The following representative committees will report to the GMC: - a.
 Legal Services Committee; - b.
-Education and Training Committee; - c.
+Education and Training Committee;

+- c.
 Ethics Committee;

 - d.
 International Committee;

 - e.
 Employed Barristers' Committee;

 - f.
 Remuneration Committee;

 - g.
 Equality, Diversity and Social Mobility Committee;

 - h.
 Law Reform Committee;

 - i.
 Young Barristers' Committee;

 - j.
 European Committee;

 - k.
 Bar Representation Committee;

 - 1. Pro Bono and Social Responsibility Committee.